NeoGranular/lanyon/_posts/2016-06-19-martial-god-chapter-01-04.md

 Although he'd cultivated the Primordial Energy to the apex of the fifth layer, the Primordial Energy and the Ripple technique were two completely different cultivation techniques.
 Although the internal energy in both the cases was related somehow, circulating the internal energy through a set of completely different meridians couldn't even be mentioned in the same breath.

-According to his initial estimate, if he was able to complete the circulation of the Ripple technique's first layer in even three years, he would profusely thank his ancestors.
+According to his initial estimate, if he was able to complete the circulation of the Ripple technique's first layer in even three years, he would have profusely thanked his ancestors.
 If he failed to complete the circulation within half a year, that would have meant that his body did not correspond to the Ripple technique, and he would have to select a new cultivation technique.

 However, regardless of what Hi Yiming estimated, he'd never expected that he would be able to accomplish the first layer in his first circulation of the Ripple technique.